shawyunz/what-to-do-after-building-a-pc-2020/README.md

 # :desktop_computer: What to do after building a pc in 2020?

 I have been using laptops for ages, Dell Latitude D600 from 2003, Acer Aspire 4820 from 2010 and HPs for work.
+Finally built one for myself.

+Main parts: AMD R5 3600 + MSI Mortar MAX + Nvidia 1660 super.

 Record the steps for my first PC build, hopefully, to be of some help for the next one.

-AMD R5 3600 + MSI Mortar MAX + Nvidia 1660 super
+[TOC]

 ## Pre-Building

-### Numbers
+### Specifications

 Size of motherboard.